rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_2/Sorting.md

 end for
 ```

-This can be improved by keeping track of whether or not an element was
+This can be improved by keeping track of whether an element was
 swapped

 BubbleSort-1 $(a_1,...,a_n\in \mathbb{R}, n\geqslant 2)$